 If you need to move the baby, child or young person more than 50 miles, you can get help towards the cost of this.

-You'll have to pay for the first 50 miles of any journey.
-Social Security Scotland can only help pay for the travel over 50 miles.
+You'll have to pay for the first 50 miles of any return journey.
+Social Security Scotland can only help pay for the travel over 50 miles, as long as the travel is within the UK.
 Make sure the funeral director puts the full travel distance onto your bill.
 This includes the distance of any return journeys.

 You can get money towards medical certificates needed to bury or cremate someone.
 For example, a Medical Certificate of Cause of Death.

 You can get money for the cost of certain medical procedures needed before the funeral can go ahead.